Updated: June 13, 2023, at 9:29 a.m.

 It should be noted that alcohol withdrawal can actually lead to fatal outcomes if the problem is not handled correctly.
 Seizures, delirium tremens, and dysregulation of body temperate are all outcomes that can lead to fatal consequences.
 Other medical problems that can arise include infections, gastrointestinal bleeding, trauma, pancreatitis, and more.

-Along with alcohol, opioids and prescription medications are some of the most commonly used substances across the country.
-With the increased prescription rates and opioid crisis, many people are using these drugs and overdosing.
+Opioids and prescription medications are the most commonly used substances nationwide.
+With the increased prescription rates and opioid crisis, many people overdose on these drugs.
 Unfortunately, there are also problems associated with withdrawal as well.

 Opiate withdrawal is a serious issue that can lead to life-threatening problems.